hisaac/hisaac.net/posts/2018/2018-06-06-i-was-on-a-couple-podcasts.md

----
-title: "I Was On a Couple Podcasts"
+alias: 2018/06/06/i-was-on-a-couple-podcasts.html
-date: 2018-06-06
+published_date: 2018-06-06
-layout: post
-tags: [podcast, technology, software, programming, ios, swift, cars, history]
+tags: podcast, technology, software, programming, ios, swift, cars, history
----
+title: I Was On a Couple Podcasts
+___

 This past week, two podcast episodes came out that I was involved in.
 These aren't the first podcasts I've been in, so I also added a "Podcast Appearances" section to my [artifacts page](/artifacts.html).